About the Blue Water Young Professionals

 She’s also gotten to meet some wonderful people through the YPs.
 And she likes that while we are making a difference in our community, we have a lot of fun doing it!

-She works as Director of Library Services at St. Clair County Community College.
+She works as Dean of Library Services & Academic Technology at St. Clair County Community College.
 She earned her Bachelor of Science from Kendall College of Art & Design and a Master of Library and Information Science from Wayne State University.

 In her free time Kendra likes to kayak, run, bike, hike and play with her mutts.
 Reading, ceramics, cooking, gardening and DIY house projects are her other hobbies.